2021–22 Arizona Wildcats men's basketball team: Pac-12 tournament

-In the Pac-12 tournament as a #1-seed, They faced off against #9-seed Stanford, defeated 84-80 in the quarterfinals.
-They faced off against #4-seed Colorado, defeated 82-72 in the semifinals.
+In the Pac-12 tournament as a #1-seed, the Wildcats faced off against #9-seed Stanford, whom they defeated 84-80 in the quarterfinals.
+They faced off against #4-seed Colorado, whom they defeated 82-72 in the semifinals.
 They faced off against #2-seed UCLA defeated 84-76 in the title game to win their 8th Pac-12 conference tournament title in Paradise, Nevada.

 NCAA tournament

-Arizona entered the NCAA tournament as a #1-seed (South Region), facing off against #16-seed Wright State, Arizona won 87–70.
+Arizona entered the NCAA tournament as a #1-seed (South Region), facing off against #16-seed Wright State.
+Arizona won 87–70.
 Furthermore, Arizona’s victory against Wright State marked their first win in the NCAA tournament since 2017.
-In the round of 32, Arizona faced off against #9-seed TCU, Arizona won 85–80 in the overtime thriller.
-In the sweet sixteen, Arizona faced off against #5-seed Houston but losing 60–72, ending their season.
+In the round of 32, Arizona faced off against #9-seed TCU, and won 85–80 in the overtime thriller.
+In the sweet sixteen, Arizona faced off against #5-seed Houston but lost 60–72, ending their season.

 Game summaries

 This section will be filled in as the season progresses.